Technigo/project-happy-thoughts-api/README.md

 # Project Happy Thoughts API
-In this weeks project we were suppposed to create our own API to connect to our Frontend project Happy Thoughts we made during week 11.
+In this weeks project we were supposed to create our own API to connect to our Frontend project Happy Thoughts we made during week 11.

 ## The problem